Dan Gibbs: 2010 election

 In November 2009, Gibbs announced that, rather than running for re-election to the state senate in fall of 2010, he would run for the Summit County Commissioner seat being vacated by Bob French.
 Gibbs's retirement opened up a seat that Republicans viewed as a pickup opportunity.

 In 2014, Gibbs discussed his preference for local politics: “At the state level, it’s much more about whether you are a Republican or a Democrat and winning and losing, rather than making decisions that are good for Colorado.
 The more dysfunctional things get at the federal and state levels, the more people seem to come together at the local level to accomplish goals that are important to communities.”

-In November 2014, he easily defeated Republican Allen Bacher, winning re-election by over 66 percent of the vote.
+In November 2014, he defeated Republican Allen Bacher, winning re-election by over 66 percent of the vote.

 Department of Natural Resources

 On January 9, 2019, Governor Jared Polis nominated Gibbs to serve as the executive director of Colorado's Department of Natural Resources.
 Following his service in the Colorado General Assembly, Gibbs served on the Board of County Commissioners of Summit County, Colorado.
 Gibbs was first elected as county commissioner in 2010 and was sworn in during 2011.
 He resigned as county commissioner in January 2019 and was confirmed by the state senate and sworn in as Department of Natural Resources executive director on February 5, 2019.
 During his tenure, Gibbs, a certified wildland firefighter, worked in his firefighter role on the 2020 Grizzly Creek Fire.